Equivariant Hodge theory and noncommutative geometry: Hodge structures on equivariant K -theory

 {\mathbf{Sm}}

 In this section we consider the action of a reductive group $G$ on a smooth quasi-projective $\bC$-scheme $X$.
-Our goal is to identify the periodic cyclic homology $\hoch^{per}(\DCoh(X/G))$ with the complexification of the equivariant topological $K$-theory with respect to a maximal compact subgroup $M \subset G$, $K_{M}(X^{an})$ as defined in \cite{segal1968equivariant}.
+Our goal is to identify the periodic cyclic homology $\hoch^{per}(\DCoh(X/G))$ with the complexification of the Atiyah-Segal equivariant topological $K$-theory $K_{M}(X^{an})$ with respect to a maximal compact subgroup $M \subset G$ (see Section \ref{sect:top_k_theory}).
 Our final result, \autoref{thm:Hodge_main}, will allow us to define a pure Hodge structure of weight $n$ on $K^n_{M}(X^{an})$ in the case where $X$ admits a complete KN stratification.

 Rather than construct a direct isomorphism, we study an intermediate object, the topological $K$-theory of the dg-category $K^{top}(\DCoh(X/G))$, as defined in \cite{blanc2012topological}, which admits natural comparison isomorphisms with each of these theories.
+In Blanc's construction, $K^{top}(\cC)$ is constructed from the geometric realization of the presheaf of spectra on the category, $\Aff$, of affine $\bC$-schemes of finite type,